Use cases

 How routines work

 A routine runs your prompt through the Omni Agent on the schedule you set.
 Each run executes independently and respects your organization’s permissions and data access controls.
-Today, the result is delivered as text by email to the recipients you specify.Creating a routine
+The result is delivered as text to the destination you choose — by email, or to a Slack channel or users.
+Each routine runs with the same permissions as the user who created it, so a routine can only query data its creator has access to.Creating a routine

 - Description — Optional details about what the routine does